 If you love waterfalls, you’ll love these Georgia State Parks!
 Amicalola Falls, Cloudland Canyon, Fort Mountain, Black Rock Mountain, High Falls, James H. (Sloppy) Floyd, Tallulah Gorge, and Vogel state parks all have hikes that lead you to beautiful waterfalls.
 Amicalola Falls has the distinction of being the tallest cascading waterfall in the southeast!
 And Anna Ruby Falls is located just outside of Unicoi State Park – and it’s amazing.
 There is also cascading water – so maybe not an official waterfall – at Sweetwater Creek and Watson Mill Bridge state parks.

-For the $10 fee, you can join the Canyon Climbers Club and work to complete the hikes that have the most steps!
+Join the Canyon Climbers Club and work to complete the hikes that have the most steps!
 This is not for the faint of heart.
 You’ll have to climb the steps at Amicalola Falls (604 steps one-way), Cloudland Canyon (1200 steps both ways), Providence Canyon (1.5 miles both ways, about 2500 steps), and Tallulah Gorge (620 steps both ways).
 Once complete, you’ll get the bragging rights and shirt!

 Hidden Gems Regulars Want to Stay Secret